 Organ & Bone Marrow Donor Leave Programs

-All federal employee are eligible to take up to 30 days a year of paid leave for donating organs or seven days of paid leave when donating bone marrow under 5 U.S.C.
+All federal employees are eligible to take up to 30 days a year of paid leave for donating organs or seven days of paid leave when donating bone marrow under 5 U.S.C.
 6327.
 Organ Donor leave was approved by Congress in 1999 and OPM encourages agencies to be liberal with this program and extend time off if needed beyond the 30 day limit.

 ● Leave for bone marrow and organ donation is a separate category of leave that is in addition to annual and sick leave.